sooriyaarachchi/pybites.github.io-src/content/pillow-banner-flask.md

 ### Further reading

 * You can read more about the Pillow code [in Part 1 of this tutorial](https://pybit.es/pillow-banner-image.html).

+* You can read more how to automatically generate banners with Requests and Selenium [in part 3](https://pybit.es/selenium-requests-automation.html).

 * If you take the challenge and want to deploy your app to Heroku, check out Julian's [nice tutorial on the subject](https://pybit.es/deploy-flask-heroku.html).